Is Your Favorite Player Overperforming? How to Spot Regression in Baseball

 How to Win Your Fantasy League with This

-This is how you win fantasy leagues β buy the unlucky players, sell the lucky ones.
+This is how you win fantasy leagues — buy the underperformers, sell the overperformers.
 It sounds simple because it is.
 The hard part is having the conviction to do it when everyone around you is chasing batting averages and ERA.

 Here's the playbook: